sandyk47/plane-n-simple/README.md

 Once approved, a 20% deposit amount will be deducted from your $PLNS token balance.

 You are ready to pick up your airplane!

+## Libraries Utilized
+ - Ganache
+ - Truffle
+ - Drizzle
+ - Solidity

 ## Challenges